-Professor Antoine Aiello, director of the Stella Mare Platform (University of Corsica/CNRS) is the national winner of the CNRS Innovation Medal for 2021.
-The Innovation Medal of the French National Centre for Scientific Research (CNRS) honours women and men whose exceptional research has led to a significant technological, therapeutic or social innovation, enhancing French scientific research.
+Professor Antoine Aiello^{}, director of the Stella Mare Platform (University of Corsica/CNRS) is the national winner of the CNRS Innovation Medal for 2021.
+This distinction honours women and men whose exceptional research has led to a significant technological therapeutic or social innovation,enhancing French scientific research.
 The CNRS is one of the most renowned French public research institutions in the world.